 COVID-19 pushed many companies to adopt more flexible policies.
 Sustaining these new rules and habits are essential to the success of caregivers in the workforce.
 Flexibility both in terms of when people work and where they work is important.
 Corporations should continue to support flexible locations, including remote and hybrid work, to accommodate those with caregiving responsibilities and to save commute times.
-When Dell formalized a flexible hours and location policy in 2019, it saved the company $12 million annually due to reduced office-space requirements and improved its employee net promoter score (often used to measure employee loyalty) by 20%.
+When Dell formalized a flexible hours and location policy in 2019, it saved the company $12 million annually due to reduced office-space requirements and improved its employee loyalty score by 20%.

 Even though technology can’t replace the human touch needed to provide care, the broad scope and impact of paid- and unpaid-care roles mean vast opportunities for innovators.
 Caregivers are consumers with spending power, and today they have several unmet needs.
 Meeting these needs presents a huge market opportunity.
 According to The Holding Co., a design firm focused on the economics of care, more than 200 venture-backed care companies were founded between 2016 and 2020, and $3 billion was invested in care companies in 2021.
 In particular, our current system of caring for elders isn’t going to scale to meet the demand we’re facing, and we need innovation to tackle the looming eldercare challenges on the horizon.